-We did our tourist card visa paperwork in advance via the nice people at Discover Baja travel club, but it would have been just as easy to skip the service fees & do it ourselves in person because the payment cashier is now right next door to the visa agent.
-And we had to wait for a friend to do it all on the spot anyway.
+Louise & I did our tourist card visa paperwork in advance via the nice people at Discover Baja travel club, who mailed the Mexican car insurance and validated visas to us for a small service fee.
+But (if you get it exactly right, which we didn’t) it would have been just as easy to skip the service fees & get the visa ourselves in person because the payment cashier is now right next door to the visa agent.
+And this time we had to wait for a friend to get his visa on the spot anyway.
 In the past you’d have to walk several blocks into Mexico to a bank to pay the fees, then walk back with the receipt to get your visa papers stamped.
 But with the cashier next door, it is pretty easy now.
-Remember to get your tourist visa taken care of here & now at the border, because you will need it, and there will not be another place to get it done.
+Except for the parking part…

 Snap a photo of your completed paperwork, just in case.

 Back your car out of that diagonal space and

 Carefully drive your car through Mexican border inspection, the gate, & across the border.